 You may need additional software to monitor and control your network

-- Managing the network becomes more involved as your network grows.
+- Managing the network becomes more complicated and involved as your network grows.

 - Ensure any hardware you buy can communicate with the network management software you use.